polterguy/hyper-core/help-files/Hyper Core/03 - Select.md

 ```

 The above URL would fetch only items containing both the text _"john"_ in its firstname, **AND** the value of _"hansen"_
 in its surname.
-More complex queries, such as join operations, and richer SQL queries, can be constructed using
+More complex queries, such as join operations, and richer SQL queries, can be constructed by using
 the extensibility features of the MySQL module.
 Which we will have a look at later.